ACADEMIC SCHOLARSHIPS

 • Copy of your most recent transcript

 • Two letters of recommendation: one letter of recommendation must be from a dean, professor or professional colleague and the other letter should be from a Sigma Chi alumnus you have known for at least a year.
-Letters of Recommendation from family members and friends are not acceptable.
+Letters of Recommendation from family members, significant others and friends are not acceptable.

 GENERAL SCHOLARSHIP AWARDS